Transit House

 Transit House is a historic house in North Dunedin, registered as a heritage building.

 From 1946 to 1978, as Dominican Hall, the building was a women's student hostel operated by nuns and friars of the Dominican Order as a sister college to nearby Aquinas College and as one of the residential colleges of the University of Otago.

-The building was built in the 1880s for Robert Gillies, an amateur astronomer who included an observatory in the roof and named the building Transit House in honour of the Transit of Venus.
+The building was designed by John Burnside built in the 1880s for politician Robert Gillies, who, as an amateur astronomer, included an observatory in the roof and named the building Transit House in honour of the Transit of Venus.

 The hall opened with 20 students in 1946.
 The Dominicans had the building expanded between 1948 and 1953 to accommodate 48 students.
 From the 1960s the garage was used by the Otago Vintage Car Club.